13TRIS/13TRIS/docs/SRS.md

 ### 3.4 Perfomance

 #### 3.4.1 Capacity
-The system should be able to manage thousands of requests.
+The system should be able to manage the requests.
 Also it should be possible to register as many users as necessary.

 #### 3.4.2 Storage
-Smartphones don't provide much storage.
-Therefore we are aiming to keep the needed storage as small as possible.
+We are aiming to keep the needed storaged data e.g. cookies as small as possible.

 #### 3.4.3 App perfomance / Response time
 To provide the best App perfomance we aim to keep the response time as low as possible.
 This will make the user experience much better.